-Attention Parents: There have been changes in the child labor laws regarding work permits issued to 14 and 15 year old students.
+Attention Parents: There have been changes in the child labor laws regarding work permits issued to 14-and 15-year-old students.
 To obtain a work permit, these students must have a current physical examination done within the last year.
-The application for a work permit must be signed by the parent or guardian at school in the Student Services Department.
+The application for a work permit must be signed by the parent or quardian at school in the Student Services Department.